-- Has a history of abusing others.
+- They have a history of abusing others.

-*adapted from National Network to End Domestic Violence
+*Adapted from National Network to End Domestic Violence

-- Controls what you’re doing.
+- They control what you’re doing.

-- Unfairly accuses you of being unfaithful.
+- They unfairly accuse you of being unfaithful.

 - Destroys your things.

-- Blames you for his or her violent outbursts.
+- Blames you for their violent outbursts.